dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * HD 4000 and HD 2500, initial developer beta forgot to remove drivers but more than likely to be removed in later updates.
 * BCM94331CD based Wifi cards.
   * See [Wireless Buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) for potential cards to upgrade to.
+* Certain SATA controllers dropped
+  * For some reason, Apple removed the AppleIntelPchSeriesAHCI class from AppleAHCIPort.kext.
+Due to the outright removal of the class, trying to spoof to another ID can fail for many and create instability for others.
+  * A partial fix is to block Big Sur's AppleAHCIPort.kext and inject Catalina's version with any conflicting symbols being patched.
+You can find a sample kext here: [Catalina's patched AppleACHIPort.kext](https://cdn.discordapp.com/attachments/736290608339091589/736316536641552404/CtlnaAHCIPort.kext.zip)

 Also note that AMD OSX has updated their patches, but they are experimental and unsupported and you will not obtain support for them.